World first: ArcelorMittal Belgium starts construction on two pioneering projects to further reduce carbon emissions

 - Torero (TORefying wood with Ethanol as a Renewable Output)

 The Torero plant will convert waste wood into biocarbon suitable for the blast furnaces process.
 We will thus reduce the injection of fossil pulverized coal, which will in turn reduce our CO2 emissions.
 It also offers an alternative to the current incineration of the particularly difficult waste wood stream.
 In the early stage, the Torero plant will convert 120,000 ton of waste wood into around 50,000 tonnes of biocoal every year.

 The technology of the torrefaction process has been developed by the company Torr-Coal, and the waste wood will be supplied by Renewi.

 For the construction of the new installation, up to 70 external jobs will be created and about 10 new permanent direct jobs will be created for the operation of this installation.
-The commissioning and first production are expected by the end of 2020.
+The commissioning and first production are expected in the course of 2022.

 Via the Steelanol plant, we will transform the carbon-containing gases from our blast furnaces into bioethanol to be used as fuel for transportation or even for the production of synthetic materials.
 This will be the first industrial installation of its kind in Europe, producing 80 million litres of bioethanol annually.

 The technology in the gas conversion process was pioneered by Chicago-based company, LanzaTech, with whom ArcelorMittal has entered a long-term partnership.
 The technology licensed by LanzaTech uses microbes that feed on carbon monoxide to produce bioethanol.